Responsible management of the natural rubber supply chain

 - improve yields and

 - increase supply chain transparency and traceability

-The first general meeting is scheduled in March 2019, in Singapore.
+The first general meeting took place in March 2019, in Singapore.